 - Complete and submit the ADA accommodation wavier.

-- Register with Disability Services and provide them with any requested documentation.
+- Register with Disability Resources and provide them with any requested documentation.
 You should not send University Housing any medical documentation.

-- We will evaluate this information and consult with the Disability Services Office, University Health Service, the Counseling Center and/or other university departments as needed.
+- We will evaluate this information and consult with the Disability Resources Office, University Health Service, the Counseling Center and/or other university departments as needed.

 - Also, please note that submitting the above documentation is not a guarantee that you will receive the requested accommodations.